 116 Yorkville Ave.

-ONE Restaurant was initially opened by chef Mark McEwan, who mentored the man now at the helm: chef Darby Piquette.
-Dishes that celebrate seasonal produce are on the menu, served to guests on the sun-bathed, tree-lined patio that wraps around the corner of Hazelton Avenue and looks out onto Yorkville’s chic cobblestone streets.
+Initially opened by chef Mark McEwan, ONE Restaurant on Yorkville's swankiest strip is now helmed by chef Michael Hawryluk, an industry veteran.
+Indulgent plates like char siu duck breast, caviar service and wagyu pincanha (add foie gras for $35) are on the menu.
+Enjoy them on the sun-bathed, tree-lined patio that wraps around the corner of Hazelton Avenue and looks out onto Yorkville’s chic cobblestone streets.

 Despite its proximity to the road, ONE’s patio is peaceful.
 If you’re waking up from a stay at The Hazelton Hotel, expect to hear birds chirping and fluttering through the trees above as you dig into your avocado toast.
-At dinner time, chef Piquette’s sophisticated menu steals the show — try the Korean chicken tacos or shrimp linguine with white wine butter sauce.
-ONE Restaurant has plenty of vegan options, too.
+At dinner time, the sophisticated menu steals the show — try the lobster spoons with vermouth beurre fondue or baked rigatoni with smoked mozzarella.
+ONE Restaurant has an entire plant-based menu, too.

 The 17 best bars and restaurants in Yorkville for a ritzy night out